-"(o) There are authorized to be appropriated such sums as may be necessary for each fiscal year to carry out the provisions of this section.
-"TRAVEL EXPENSES FOR RECRUITMENT "Sec.
-109. (a) The Secretary may reimburse health professionals seeking positions in the Service, including individuals considering entering into a contract under section 108, and their spouses, for actual and reasonable expenses incurred in traveling to and from their places of residence to an area in which they may be assigned for the purpose of evaluating such area with respect to such assignment. "(b) There are authorized to be appropriated \$100,000 for each of the fiscal years 1990, 1991, and 1992, for the purpose of carrying out the provisions of this section.
+"SEC.
+109. (a) The Secretary may reimburse health professionals seeking positions in the Service, including individuals considering entering into a contract under section 108, and their spouses, for actual and reasonable expenses incurred in traveling to and f their places of residence to an area in which they may be assign for the purpose of evaluating such area with respect to such assignment.

+"(b) There are authorized to be appropriated \$100,000 for each of the fiscal years 1990, 1991, and 1992, for the purpose of carrying out the provisions of this section.